pdwivedi08/CourseProject/README.md

 Harsangeet Kaur (kaur13@illinois.edu): Team Member Pradeep Dwivedi (pkd3@illinois.edu): Team Lead

-Our submission on the Leaderboard in Livelab can be found for the ID: pdwivedi08
+Our submission can be found in the spreadsheet available in CMT, with the ID: pkd3@illinois.edu Our submission on the Leaderboard in Livelab can be found for the ID: pdwivedi08